Jieyusz/Jieyusz.github.io/_pages/about.md

 **2025/3/17** - My original course, [Winter 2025 Bi23 Sec1](https://jieyusz.github.io/teaching/2025-bi23) *Learning Across Species: Foundations and Frontiers in the Ethology of Learning*, just concluded!
 Caltech access to the Canvas archive [here](https://caltech.instructure.com/courses/8300).

 **2024/12/17** - "The Unbearable Slowness of Being" was [published](https://doi.org/10.1016/j.neuron.2024.11.008) today!
 Check out this [page](https://jieyusz.github.io/publication/2024_zheng_slowness) for more.

-**2024/11/19** - I visited Allen Institute, Seattle WA, to give a talk about the Manhattan Maze project.

-**2024/11/14** - I gave a talk to the Harvard Medical School [RL and the Brain Seminar](https://www.rlandthebrain.com/) about the Manhattan Maze project!
-Check out the talk content and slides [here](https://jieyusz.github.io/talks/2024_harvard_rl_brain).

-**2024/08/20** - My first first-authored review, "the Unbearable Slowness of Being," is now on [arXiv](https://doi.org/10.48550/arXiv.2408.10234)!

-**2024/08/06** - I presented our latest progress on the Manhattan Maze, featuring acortical mice, in [CCN 2024](https://jieyusz.github.io/talks/manhattan_ccn).
-Check out the most up-to-date project info through the link!
-I received a full travel grant from the Chen Institute for attending this conference.

-**2024/06/17** - My Advisor Prof. Markus Meister presented our work ["Mouse navigation without hippocampus or neocortex"](https://inavsymposium.com/wp-content/uploads/2024/06/Poster_abstracts_iNAV2024.pdf), of which I am co-first author, at iNAV 2024 in Merano, Italy.